hzwei92/mindscape/README.md

 When a user posts into someone else's subgraph, they can modify the layout (including post removal) only for their own posts.

-Posts that are removed from a particular subgraph remain in the overall graph.
+Posts that are removed from a local subgraph remain in the global graph.

 Posts can be linked to one another, as well as pasted into subgraphs.